axibase/atsd-use-cases/chart-of-the-day/supplemental-benefits/README.md

 ## Introduction: Supplemental Benefits Defined

 In the course of four decades [supplemental benefits](https://fredblog.stlouisfed.org/2018/10/employer-contributions/), or non-wage compensation, paid to employees grew from 6.96% in 1950 to 17.96% in 1990.
 This sharp increase amounts to a 258% surge, which translates to roughly 6.5% *per annum*.
-Essentially, the initial rate of wage supplementation was the factor by which the value increased each year.
+With little deviation, the initial rate of wage supplementation was the factor by which that value increased each year.

 Examples of non-wage benefits: